DNSimple Developer Documentation

 Welcome to the official DNSimple Developer documentation.

 DNSimple provides DNS hosting and domain registration that is simple and friendly.
 We provide an extensive API and an easy-to-use web interface so you can get your domain registered and set up with a minimal amount of effort.
+The complete definition of our API is available in OpenAPIv3 YAML and JSON formats.

 The core concepts in DNSimple are: